zamilskhan/3docs/source/admin-guide/openid-connect.md

 [TOC]

 # Overview
 OpenID Connect is an authentication layer built on OAuth 2.0.
-OpenID Connect 1.0 is a specific implementation of OAuth 2.0 where the identity provider holds the protected resources that the third-party application needs to access on behalf of a person.
-This resource is the UserInfo, information about the authenticated end user expressed in a standard format.
-OpenID Connect allows relying parties to verify the identity of the person and obtain user information.
+OpenID Connect is a specific implementation of OAuth 2.0 where the identity provider holds protected resources that a third-party application needs to access on behalf of a person.
+OpenID Connect allows relying parties to verify the identity of, and obtain information about a person requesting to access the applications protected resources.

 # Jargon
 In OpenID Connect the key entities include: